What makes the criminal justice program at The College of Saint Rose stand out from others?

 The best way for a student to learn and retain information is to apply concepts to real-life events.
 Since criminal justice is always at the forefront of the media and great concern to the public, we provide ways for students to understand the world around them.
 We also encourage internships so that students learn first-hand what certain careers entail.”– Excerpt from Our Q&A with Dr. Lane

-- She earned her bachelor’s degree in psychology and master’s degree in sociology with a specialization in criminology at the University of Alberta in Canada, as well as, a master’s degree in Criminal Justice and a Ph.D., with a specialization in the nature of crime and planned change of criminals, from the University at Albany.
+She earned her bachelor’s degree in psychology and her master’s degree in sociology with a specialization in criminology at the University of Alberta in Canada.
+Dr. Lane has also earned a master’s degree in criminal justice and a Ph.D. with a specialization in the nature of crime and planned change of criminals from the University at Albany.

 Dr. Christopher Kunkle, Advisor

-- As part of the adjunct faculty at The College of Saint Rose since 2010, Dr. Kunkle has taught courses on Sexually Deviant Behavior, Criminal Profiling, Serial Crimes, Criminal Behavior and Forensic Psychology.
+- Part of the adjunct forensic science faculty at The College of Saint Rose since 2010, Dr. Kunkle has taught courses on sexually deviant behavior, criminal profiling, serial crimes, criminal behavior, and forensic psychology.

 - He is currently vice president of the American Investigative Society of Cold Cases.

-- Dr. Kunkle is also the former director and chief psychiatric examiner of Institutional Sex Offender Treatment for the State of New York, and a former forensic scientist with the Florida Department of Law Enforcement.
+- Dr. Kunkle is the former director and chief psychiatric examiner for the Bureau of Institutional Sex Offender Treatment for the State of New York and a former forensic scientist for the Florida Department of Law Enforcement.